apapoudakis/film_edit_detection/README.md

 ## Shot Boundary Detection

-Predict the transitions of a given video file and save the results on a json file.
+Predict the transitions of a given video file using the deepSBD [1] network (based on the C3D [2]).
+The results are saved on a json file at the output path.

 ```